A regular Scan as defined in RealTest only has access to bar data and values calculated in the Data Section.

 Another use case for TestScan is to generate data throughout a test.
 For example, you might want to create a CSV file listing each open position on each date of a backtest.
 To use TestScan in this way, add TestScanAllDates: True and SaveScanAs: <file path> to your Settings.

-The following is shows what was required in before full support for order generation was added to RealTest.
+The following shows what was required before full support for order generation was added to RealTest.

 If you were using a script like this for live trading, you would simply run it in Import mode and then run it in Test mode once per day.